codeanonymous928/OpenEP/README.md

 ## 2. Data
 We collect daily hot topics to generate predictive questions from seven persectives.

+The whole data is shown in `data/data/cn_valid_data.json` and `data/data/en_valid_data.json`.

-The data samples are shown in `data/question_samples.json` and `data/answer_samples.json`.
+The data samples with responses are shown in `data/samples/question_samples.json` and `data/samples/answer_samples.json`.

 ## 3. Run Experiments
 We use GPT-3.5 and GLM-4 as the backbone models.
 To run the experiments, please follow the steps outlined below.